Central Mass Mosquito Control | Mosquito Protection

 Protect yourself away from home too.

 If you are traveling, especially to tropical locations, where mosquitoes are rampant, DEET repellent is recommended.
-The CDC suggests a concentration of 10% but make sure that the concentration is safe for you and your family.
-Remember that until 2023, Malaria cases in the United States were all contracted abroad.
-2023 saw the first locally spread cases of Malaria in Texas and Florida.
+The CDC recommends a concentration of 10% but it is imperative to make sure it is safe to use on yourself or family members, especially children.
+Remember that in 2023, we saw the first locally transmitted cases of Malaria in Texas and Florida in over two decades.
 While it is uncommon, even unlikely, it doesn’t mean it’s impossible to contract malaria in the United States.
+When you are traveling to a high-risk mosquito area, you must be informed and remain protected throughout your stay.

 Also read: When should I schedule my mosquito control?